awieber-twilio/FlexHackathon/README.md

-# Twilio SKO 2025 Hackathon: Conversation Relay & Flex
+# Conversation Relay & Flex

 This repository contains prototype packages for Twilio Conversation Relay (CR) and a Flex Plugin that offers agent assistance to a customer engaging in the CR self-service flow.